Photography and Video Guidelines

 Clubs are using online platforms such as Zoom for online sessions.
-There is information on how to stay safe on their website.
-We have developed guidance to help you with possible issues such as 'zoom bombing' if privacy settings have not been put in place,
+There is information on how to stay safe on a virtual call.
+We have developed guidance to help you with possible issues such as 'zoom bombing' if privacy settings have not been put in place.

 Facebook has a group video chat feature called Messenger Rooms for up to 50 people.
 You can put privacy settings in place, such as visibility and ‘locking rooms’.

 > Messenger Rooms Safety Video